laravel-routes/routes/README.md

 # Overview

----

 - [Introduction](#introduction)
 - [Features](#features)

 <a name="introduction"></a>
 ## Introduction

-This Laravel package creates [Routes](https://laravel.com/docs/8.x/routing) and generating a route `classes based` and make your routes clean and easy to `navigate` to all route/controller classes.
+This Laravel package creates [Routes](https://laravel.com/docs/8.x/routing) `classes based` and make your routes clean and easy to `navigate` to all route/controller classes.

 this package also can add [middleware](https://laravel.com/docs/8.x/middleware) in all actions even in a `resource` mode. also we can easily <b>disable/enable</b> routes by `action` without `removing` in the route classes using [Filtering routes][actions] by `except` & `only`

 <strong>Note:</strong> This package are `not` using `resource` from `Illuminate\Routing\Route`, This packge are using route  `mapping` from the route `classes`; however, This package providing you a `resource` mode with a same feature of the original [resource](https://laravel.com/docs/5.8/controllers#resource-controllers) methods by providing a default route inside the package to merge it in the route classes.

-By default `all` route `classes` is working as `grouped`, sometimes we need to run a route individuality with diffirent prefixes and names prefixes and URI's but some point we want to [handle][handle] our route on other routes with a same places, this package provided a `handle` methods to handle your route in `one` class.
+By default `all` route classes that use `mapping` is working as `grouped`, sometimes we need to run a routes with diffirent prefixes and names prefixes and URI's but some point we want to handle our route on other routes with a same places, this package provided a `handle` methods to handle your route in `one` class.

 <a name="requirements"></a>
 ## Requirements